arnabs542/interviewpractice/recursion/generate-the-power-set/generate-the-power-set-with-duplicates.md

     return res
 ```

 The above approach is a bit similar to dynamic programming.
-Suppose we have all the subsets of a $$\small n$$ element array.
-If we introduce a $$\small n+1$$ element, then to generate the additional subsets, we add the new element to all the existing subsets and combine that with all the existing subsets which don't include the new element.
+Suppose we have all the subsets of a $\small n$ element array.
+If we introduce a $\small n+1$ element, then to generate the additional subsets, we add the new element to all the existing subsets and combine that with all the existing subsets which don't include the new element.

 We treat duplicate element as a special element.
 For example, if we have duplicate elements \(5, 5\), instead of treating them as two elements that are duplicate, we can treat it as one special element 5, but this element has more than two choices: you can either NOT put it into the subset, or put ONE 5 into the subset, or put TWO 5s into the subset.